 The University of Leicester has made one of the biggest climbs of any UK university in the Research Excellence Framework (REF) 2021, published on Thursday.

-With a ranking of 30th, up 23 places from the previous REF in 2014, the University’s result represents its best-ever performance in a national research assessment exercise and recognises the world-changing impact and quality of the research which takes place at Leicester.
+With a ranking of 30th (Times Higher Education analysis of REF 2021 results), up 23 places from the previous REF in 2014, the University’s result represents its best-ever performance in a national research assessment exercise and recognises the world-changing impact and quality of the research which takes place at Leicester.

-- More than half (52%) of Leicester research rated as ‘world-leading’ (4*) for the impact it has on real-world challenges
+- More than half (52%) of Leicester research assessed as ‘world-leading’ (4*) for its impact

-- Proportion of Leicester’s research environment, outputs, and overall research quality assessed as ‘world-leading’ (4*) have all more than doubled since 2014
+- Proportion of Leicester’s research environment, outputs, and overall score assessed as ‘world-leading’ (4*) have all more than doubled since 2014

 The REF 2021 covers the period 2014 to 2020 and, for the first time, included an assessment of all research output from each UK institution.
 More than a quarter of Leicester’s 22 units of assessment are among the UK’s top five by overall score.

 A total of 157 UK universities were assessed on quality of their research outputs, impact case studies detailing the real-world benefits which their research delivered, and evidence of how the research environment has supported researchers and their research application or impact.

 Professor Nishan Canagarajah, President and Vice-Chancellor of the University of Leicester, said: “This inspiring performance is testament to the hard work and dedication of each and every member of Leicester’s research environment.
 I would like to take this opportunity to thank and congratulate them for their role in this great achievement.

 “Our REF results are validation of Leicester’s strong heritage in transformative, world-leading research and affirm our place as one of the UK’s top research-intensive universities.

 “Now, as we embark on our second Century, I hope to see Leicester researchers continue to serve at the forefront of answering some of our world’s most pressing questions.”